What is SSH (Secure Shell Protocol)?

 The second benefit is the ability to link certificates to a user and their identity.
 By linking a cert to a user, it becomes easy to figure out who accessed which system and provide fine-grained RBAC for which systems they can access.

 The SSH agent (ssh-agent) is a SSH key manager that stores the SSH key in a process memory so that users can log into SSH servers without having to type the key’s passphrase every time they authenticate with the server.
 In addition to the key management feature, SSH agent supports agent forwarding, which helps to authenticate with servers that sit behind a bastion or jump server.

 There is a risk in using an SSH agent — you should never forward your SSH agent on a machine you do not trust.
-Although the private keys never leave your machine when using the SSH agent, the agent itself is forwarded to the jump server in a forwarding mode.
+Although the private keys never leave your machine when using the SSH agent, the agent itself is forwarded to the jump server in forwarding mode.
 Thus, anyone with root access to that jump server can communicate with the agent, impersonate you as an authentic user, and access any servers where the key is authorized.

-Secure Copy Protocol (SCP).
-Secure File Transfer
+Secure Copy Protocol (SCP) and Secure File Transfer Protocol (SFTP)

 files from and to hosts; for example, using